Photo from Insomniac City by Bill Hayes

 Zoe Leonard, Chapter 17 from Analogue, chromogenic colour prints (1998–2009)

 In Yiyun Li’s story ‘On the Street Where You Live’, a six-year-old boy with autistic tendencies is asked to name the one thing that scares him most.
 Unlike the other children in his class, who mention things like snakes or monsters under the bed, his answer is monophobia – the fear of being alone.
 And yet he’s chosen not to speak to most people, and struggles to connect with those closest to him.
-Continue reading Citizen of limbo: on solitude, belonging and freedom
+Continue reading Solitude, belonging and freedom